 More articles Monday 24 August 2015 8:15pm

-The news came immediately ahead of an event celebrating the publication of A Portable Shelter, the new book by Scottish writer Kirsty Logan - the product of the first Dr Gavin Wallace Fellowship, hosted in 2013 by the Association for Scottish Literary Studies.
+The news came immediately ahead of our event celebrating the publication of A Portable Shelter, the new book by Scottish writer Kirsty Logan - the product of the first Dr Gavin Wallace Fellowship, hosted in 2013 by the Association for Scottish Literary Studies.
 The Dr Gavin Wallace Fellowship offers writers the opportunity to spend dedicated time to develop their practice in partnership with literary organisations.
-Fellows receive a stipend of £20,000.
-Fellowship hosts receive £5,000.
+Fellows receive a stipend of £20,000 and Fellowship hosts receive £5,000.

-The Fellowship at the National Library of Scotland will explore the theme of the recorded memory of Scotland.
-The Fellow will be invited to explore, and be inspired by, the ways in which the Library’s collections record the memory of Scotland.
+The Fellowship at the National Library of Scotland will explore the theme of the recorded memory of Scotland, and the Fellow will be invited to explore, and be inspired by, the ways in which the Library’s collections record the memory of Scotland.
 Further details on how to apply will be announced in the coming months.

 “We are delighted to have been chosen to host the Dr Gavin Wallace Fellowship in the coming year,” said National Librarian, Dr John Scally.
 “One of the Library’s key priorities is to act as the guardian of the published and recorded memory of Scotland in all its forms, from mediaeval manuscripts to home movies, from Victorian business archives to personal websites, from private letters and diaries to books which sold millions of copies.
 In collecting, we are not simply accumulating piles of paper and other formats, but preserving material that can come alive in the hands of today’s readers and writers.
 We look forward to welcoming the writer who wins the fellowship to the Library and the collections.”